FigueiroaAndre/movie-finder/README.md

 6. **Folder Structure** - A organized folder/file structure helped a lot to understand the project as a whole

+7. **Deploy a React APP in Githun pages** - I learned how to deploy a React App that uses React-Router-Dom into Github pages

 ## Future Work
 1. Build an application that has a backend, using nodeJS
 2. Build an application that has a database, using MySQL
 3. Build an application that has tests, probably using jest
+4. Commit changes more frequently (instead of commit everything at once like i did with this project)